paavoto7/PyStation/README.md

 ## **Installation**

-PyStation in not yet available on PyPI.
+    pip install PyPlayStation

+The name of the PyPI project is different because the name *PyStation* was already taken.

-Forking the project is always an option.
+Forking the project is always an option too.

 ## **Current Features**
 - Title